The 'Meyrick Page'

 Book Decoration and Musical Notation

-Decoration includes ten large cadel flourished initials in red, blue and brown, with extended pen trailing on the response Iustum deduxit dominus per uias rectas, and anthropomorphic detail to the capital of the verse Letamini in domino et exulte iusti et gloriamini.
+Ten large cadel flourished initials in red, blue and brown, with extended pen trailing to the capital of the response Iustum deduxit dominus per uias rectas and anthropomorphic detail to the capital of the verse Letamini in domino et exulte iusti et gloriamini.
 The psalm verse and euouae have small black capitals with red highlight.

 - Text Language Latin

-- Title Transcription of the text - Antiphons and responsorial chants for the Feast Common of one Martyr.
+- Title Antiphons and responsorial chants for the Feast Common of one Martyr

 Provenance is sketchy.
 The leaf was gifted to the Australian National University Library in 1984 by two sisters June Carnahan and Dawn Power (née Meyrick).
 It is named the 'Meyrick Page' in honour of the donors.

-Dawn Power obtained an appraisal (dated 21 April 1983) of the leaf from Dennis E. Rhodes, Deputy Keeper Department of Printed Books, The British Library.
+Dawn Power obtained a written appraisal (dated 21 April 1983) of the leaf from Dennis E. Rhodes, Deputy Keeper Department of Printed Books, The British Library.
 He stated that the leaf was from a fifteenth-century antiphoner, and that it "was written in Germany or the Low Countries".

 Memorandum (dated 21 August 1984) from University Librarian Colin Steele records that the leaf was donated by Mrs June Carnahan.